← Back to lessons

 Pick a Problem

 You have built a website.
-Now build something useful.
+Now build something different.

 A command-line tool is a program you run in your terminal.
 It takes input, does something, and produces output.
 No browser, no interface, just function.
 The best tools solve a specific problem you have right now.